-I am a PhD researcher and teaching fellow at the University of Paris.
+I am a French and British PhD researcher and teaching fellow at the University of Paris.

 My research focuses on the following topics:

 - Cognitive Linguistics (CL), especially theoretical models of Construction Grammar (CxG): notably, but not limited to, explicitly usage-based varieties such as Cognitive Construction Grammar (CCG).

 - The syntax and semantics–pragmatics involved in the expression of modality in language.

 - English linguistics, providing case studies of the topics mentioned above: currently focusing on dialects of English in England, Scotland, Ireland, and the Southern United States.

 I am an alumnus of the Ecole Normale Supérieure (Paris-Saclay, 2016), and I have a higher education teaching degree in English & linguistics (agrégation, 2019).
 I am currently in charge of introductory courses to English linguistics at the University of Paris, on various topics in syntax/semantics such as nouns, verbs, and complex clauses in a cognitive-functional perspective, without excluding contributions from other theoretical approaches.

 Thank you for your visit!